Lady Liberty (film): Soundtrack

 A song by Harry Nilsson, "I Guess the Lord Must Be in New York City," was included in the movie.

 Reception

-The New York Times was scathing in its review of the film, observing "Probably no other woman has so triumphantly survived as many rotten movies in such a short space of time as Sophia Loren".
+The New York Times was scathing in its review of the film, observing that "Probably no other woman has so triumphantly survived as many rotten movies in such a short space of time as Sophia Loren."
 Although "the farcical premise is promising" it was "a comedy that manages to be both too serious and not serious enough and that, at no point matches the level of the humor and intelligence of its principal performance".
-It also questioned "the grindingly bleak New York settings in which so much of the film is set."
+It also questioned "the grindingly bleak New York settings in which so much of the film is set".